Cryptozoology

 Age 34: AffairMan flies across the country with a novella of reasons why we should give our relationship a go.
 Nine months later, we have a daughter.
 Infancy drains me, so I ask my stylist to give me a haircut that will make me look like David Bowie.
 My long hair falls to the ground.

-Age 36: Spontaneity is a raisin living in the crack of the couch.
+Age 36: Spontaneity is a raisin in the crack of the couch.
 My daughter’s eyes, a mighty green river.

 43. Back to work I go.
 Back to school she goes.
 Miraculously, we’re still married.
 It takes a year to heal.

-46. “When someone shows you who they are, believe them.”
-I come across these words and and they free me from a sticky trap.
+46. I walk three miles a day, identifying roadside weeds, observing how they change through the seasons.When someone shows you who they are, believe them.
+I stumble across these words and they free me from a sticky trap.
 Love may not always exalt, but it should never debase.
-I read those words, too, and the words remove an old splinter.
+I stumble across these words and they remove an old splinter.
+My husband is kind to me as I recover from the trap and splinter, and our friendship comes out of hiding.